ccamel/awesome-ccamel/README.md

 - [decentralized-identity/did-jwt-vc](https://github.com/decentralized-identity/did-jwt-vc) - Create and verify W3C Verifiable Credentials and Presentations in JWT format
 - [decentralized-identity/did-resolver](https://github.com/decentralized-identity/did-resolver) - Universal did-resolver for javascript environments
 - [decentralized-identity/ethr-did-resolver](https://github.com/decentralized-identity/ethr-did-resolver) - DID resolver for Ethereum Addresses with support for key management
+- [dependabot/fetch-metadata](https://github.com/dependabot/fetch-metadata) - Extract information about the dependencies being updated by a Dependabot-generated PR.
 - [dhmk083/dhmk-zustand-lens](https://github.com/dhmk083/dhmk-zustand-lens) -
 - [directus/directus](https://github.com/directus/directus) - The flexible backend for all your projects 🐰 Turn your DB into a headless CMS, admin panels, or apps with a custom UI, instant APIs, auth & more.
 - [docker/build-push-action](https://github.com/docker/build-push-action) - GitHub Action to build and push Docker images with Buildx